 - Aggression or violence

-Lyrica Addiction Treatment:
+Lyrica Addiction Treatment

 Lyrica addiction, like any addiction, controls the lives of those addicted.
-The user is dependent on the drug to function, although the side effects are unpleasant and even dangerous, and quality of life is greatly decreased.
+The user is dependent on the drug to function, although the side effects are unpleasant and even dangerous, and the quality of life is greatly decreased.